Lemon bar

-The lemon bar, also called lemon square, is a popular type of dessert bar in the United States consisting of a thin, shortbread crust and a lemon curd filling.
+The lemon bar, also called lemon square, is a popular type of dessert bar in the United States consisting of a thin shortbread crust and a lemon curd filling.

 Origin and history

 The first widely published lemon bar recipe was printed in the Chicago Daily Tribune on August 27, 1962, and submitted by Eleanor Mickelson.
 However, mentions of lemon bars and lemon squares can be found in earlier community cookbooks or small local newspapers.

-There are two basic elements to a lemon bar, lemon curd and shortbread, each with their own unique history.
+There are two basic elements to a lemon bar, lemon curd and shortbread, each with their own history.

 Lemon curd

 Lemon curd dates back to 19th century England.
 However, early lemon curd was different than the lemon curd used today, such as in lemon bars.
 Instead, it consisted of acidic cream that formed curds and then was drained through a cheesecloth to separate out the whey.

 Shortbread

 Shortbread originated in Scotland as far back as the 12th century.